VPNL/bbfloc_v2.0/README.md

 # set-up instructions

 Clone this repository onto the computer you will use to present stimuli.
+Add it to your desktop.

 Software requirements: Matlab and PsychoPy